 [Author's note.
 I used to like pro baseball and pro basketball.
 No longer.
 These are not legitimate sports.
 I am never watching them again.
 I am 53 years old and have been watching these sports since age 8.
 I am done.
+The NBA has wasted my time, for 45 years now.
+Complete waste.
+Thanks a lot.
 The future of baseball is sad.
-The future of basketball is sad.
+Baseball has wasted for life for 35 years now -- I started baseball at 18.
+The future of basketball is well, non-existent.
+These sports do not exist, for me, any longer.

 MLB and NBA are fake sports in which statistics, artificial intelligence, highlights, and the talk away from the field, have become more important than the actual game itself.
 No one watches NBA games during the regular season.
 No one.
 There are no stakes.
 The games don't matter.
 The players are constantly injured.
 The players are babies.
 The refs dictate the outcome in about 5 to 10% of games, statistically.
 Not intentionally, I'm not saying that, just based on how free throws are awarded.
 The teams and coaches are more focused on player transactions, what might happen during the offseason, than in the actual games.
-In baseball, the statistics are completely distracting and meaningless.
+Listen to people talk about basketball, it's not beautiful, it's not good speech, it's not good writing,. it's all about 3-point percentage, and some moment of some guy's balls up in some other guy's grill.
+There are more articles about the jerseys and court designs than about the play.
+In baseball, the statistics are often distracting and meaningless.
+"Did you know that's the third time this year Jackson hit a left-handed home run while wearing the wrong baseball hat?"
 No one watches regular season baseball.
 No one.
+Yes, NYY v LAD did well financially.
+How is baseball going to survive when the next WS is Diamondbacks-Tigers after another lackluster regular season?

 Both of these sports (MLB and NBA) exist within economic bubbles wherein the TV rights still have value because the game play can be cut up into memes and videos and clips.
-These are derivatives, similarly to why we had the housing crisis in 2009.
+These are derivatives, similarly to why we had the housing crisis in 2009 -- mortgages chopped up into little tranches, derivatives, derivatives packaged and sub-packaged into further layers of crap like the worst bologna served anywhere in this universe.
 If the underlying thing has no value, the derivative cannot have value.
 Some day we will all realize that a derivative of zero has to be zero.
 That might take five or ten years, but it will happen.
+NBA is a bubble.
+MLB is a bubble.

 Don't worry, I still like NFL, NHL, and professional European soccer.
 These sports have elements of uncertainty, unpredictability, and even violence that make it impossible to simulate the games although pro soccer is increasingly under threat from the high pressing tactics that lead to quick goals from mistakes and diminish the overall enjoyment of the games.
 The beautiful idea of soccer is eleven men on the same page, passing, build-up, looking for an opening, not a GK screwing up on a short pass and a winger making an easy goal on an open net.
 That's not fun to watch.